jackmcc08/CV/README.md

 #### Makers Academy (February to May 2021)

 - 16-week intensive coding bootcamp.
 Course covered fundamentals of coding and developed key soft skills, including group projects and agile working.
+Delivered 4 group projects, 8 weekend challenges and 2 tech tests.
 - Key Skills Developed:
   - Object Orientated Programming (OOP)
-  - Behaviour and Test Driven Development (BDD, TDD)
+  - Behaviour and Test Driven Development (BDD, TDD), including mocking classes.
+  - Good Debugging Process
   - Agile Working Practices
   - Pair Programming
   - Remote Working
 - Key Technologies Used:
   - Ruby: Ruby on Rails, Sinatra, RSPEC, Rubocop
   - JavaScript: React.js, Node.js, Jasmine, Jest
+  - APIs including Twilio (mobile messaging), Emojify, Weather, Bespoke backend API for final project
   - Postgresql
   - Heroku

 - Challenges Overcome:
-  -
+  - Learned new languages and technologies in short timeframes (e.g. Javascript, Ruby on Rails, React.js)
+  - Debugged key production issues on final project - while putting our backend API into production, we had an issue where the auth tokens stopped working when we hosted the app on Heroku, eventually I solved this issue by identifying it as a change in the locaiton of the environment variables.
+  - Managed a group project involving eight new programmers (including myself) and we delivered a well rounded, fully tested, facebook clone in two weeks using agile programming and a trello board to manage our work.
+  - Developed a twitter clone frontend with TDD.
+I used asynchronous functions for the first time, which was difficult to understand initially.
+After reading around the subject and trying a few test functions, I succesfully implemented and tested them with Jasmine (and Jest on a later project).
+I also managed to successfully mock the functions in the tests.
+  - Solved issues with incompatible programs.
+Initially on using the Shotgun gem was not working with the latest version of Ruby, eventually I figured out that it had not been updated and would only work with an older version of Ruby.
+  - Improved my Red Green Refactor development cycle.
+In part through learning how to refactor earlier on in the development process, this arose out of facing complex refactoring requirements if left for too long.

 #### London School of Economics and Political Science